qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom.rst

 Redbiom
 =======
-* Redbiom: allows you to search through public studies to find comparable data to your own
+* Allows you to search through public studies to find comparable data to your own
 * Can search by: metadata, feature, or taxon